 Holiday merriment approaches, readers!
 However you celebrate the holidays, I hope you have lots of holiday fun in store in the coming weeks.
 Speaking of holiday fun -- have you ever found yourself simultaneously blessing and cursing the holiday plans you've made?
 There's lots to enjoy this time of year, between the parties and the dinners and the special events.
 But all that enjoyment also tends to mean wacky schedules for your little ones - especially when the fun leads to late bedtimes.

 I LOVE fall.
 Pretty leaves!
 Hot cider!
 Chilly temps!
 Pumpkin-flavored EVERYTHING!!
 But I have to admit, there's one thing I definitely don't like about fall -- the start of cold and flu season.
 While cold and flu season officially peaks in January and February, it starts in early October.
-(FYI - if you're a number-lover, you might be interested in these cool graphs, charting cold and flu seasons from 2009 - 2013.)
-I've had one nasty cold already -- and given that I have three children under the
+I've had one nasty cold already -- and given that I have three children under the age of 7 living in my home, I'm sure it won't be my last! :( And guess what?
+As much as we parents will try our hardest to

 You may already know that things like teething, illness, and sleep regressions can affect your baby's sleeping and feeding schedule.
 But did you know that your baby will go through a series of growth spurts in the first year of life, and that these can cause big disruptions in sleep and feeding?
 Baby Growth Spurts: When They Happen The exact timing of growth spurts will vary from baby to baby, and not all babies will experience all the growth spurts listed below.
 But the